 The New York Natural Heritage Program (NYNHP) was consulted to request a review and confirmation of the latest NYNHP records for the presence of rare or state-listed plants, animals, significant natural communities, or other significant habitats in the vicinity of the Facility.
 A response was received on June 24, 2020, indicating no known occurrences of state-listed species, including grassland bird species, within vicinity of the Facility Site.
 Based on this response, wintering grassland raptor surveys (WGRS) were conducted in the winter of 2020-2021 by TRC and in the winter of 2021-2022 by WSP.
 Breeding bird surveys (BBS) were conducted in 2021 by TRC.
-The results of these surveys are summarized in Exhibit 12 of the Section 94-c Application and associated appendices.
+The results of these surveys are summarized in Revised Exhibit 12 of the Section 94-c Application and associated appendices.

 A pre-application consultation letter was received from ORES dated May 25, 2021.
 A Wildlife Site Characterization Report (WSCR) was prepared pursuant to Section 900-1.3(g)(1).
-Per Section 900-1.3(g)(2), the draft WSCR was submitted to the NYSDEC and the Office on April 6, 2021.
+Per Section 900-1.3(g)(2), the draft WSCR was submitted to the NYSDEC and ORES on April 6, 2021.
 A meeting between the Applicant and associated representatives, the NYSDEC, and ORES was held virtually on May 25, 2021, to discuss the WSCR and pre-application consultation letter.

 The Applicant submitted multiple preliminary Occupied Habitat datasets in 2021 and 2022 leading to the submittal of an Occupied Habitat & Estimated Take Memo and Field-by-Field Analysis on May 1, 2023.
-A subsequent Occupied Habitat & Take Conference was held with ORES on June 23, 2023, to discuss the draft determination of occupied habitat and take issued by the Office on June 15, 2023.
-On behalf of the Applicant, on July 21, 2023, TRC provided a supplemental memo to ORES regarding the estimate of occupied habitat for state-listed species, attached as Appendix 12-6 of the Mill Point Solar I 94-c Application.
+A subsequent Occupied Habitat & Take Conference was held with ORES on June 23, 2023, to discuss the draft determination of occupied habitat and take issued by ORES on June 15, 2023.
+On behalf of the Applicant, on July 21, 2023 TRC provided a supplemental memo to ORES regarding the estimate of occupied habitat for state-listed species, attached as Appendix 12-6 of the Mill Point Solar I 94-c Application.
+ORES provided a determination of August 3, 2023 for the Facility.
+On July 15, 2024, the Applicant provided ORES with a memo outlining the Amendment of the Application and the potential of increased impacts to occupied habitat.
+On July 31, 2024 ORES provided a new Take Determination for the Facility which is also included in Revised Appendix 12-5.

-The August 3, 2023, determination on occupied habitat, incidental take, and net conservation benefit letter indicated the Facility Site contains the following:
+The July 31, 2024, determination on occupied habitat, incidental take, and net conservation benefit letter indicated the Facility Site contains the following:

-- 1,051.67 ac of occupied wintering habitat for - 432.34 ac of occupied wintering habitat for - Other known state-listed species occurrences within the Facility Site include
+- 1,097.61 ac of occupied wintering habitat for BEGIN CONFIDENTIAL INFORMATION < END CONFIDENTIAL INFORMATION - 478.28 ac of occupied wintering habitat for BEGIN CONFIDENTIAL INFORMATION < - Other known state-listed species occurrences within the Facility Site include BEGIN CONFIDENTIAL INFORMATION <

-• A NCBP is required for the e take of foccupied wintering grassland bird habitat 1 for
+A NCBP is required for the take of occupied wintering grassland bird habitat for BEGIN CONFIDENTIAL INFORMATION < END CONFIDENTIAL INFORMATION